 When a crash occurs within a construction work zone, the RCE will complete Form 181300 "Report of Investigation - Vehicle Accident" (See Appendix 5-1).
 Report should include pictures, diagrams, weather conditions, and other pertinent information as appropriate.
 Attach a copy of any crash report by other agencies (highway patrol, county sheriff, or city police).

 For crashes resulting in property damage to Iowa DOT facilities, the RCE should identify repair costs.
 When public traffic is maintained through a project, the Operations and Finance Division will be responsible for recovering damages from motorists on work that is essentially complete and acceptable.
 An example is damage to new guardrail on a staged bridge construction.
 The RCE should identify work status when submitting investigative report.
 Repair costs and supporting documentation should be submitted on Form 181310 "Memorandum Cost Report."
-An approved change order can be attached to Form 181310 to document costs in lieu of completing that part of the form.
+An approved contract modification can be attached to Form 181310 to document costs in lieu of completing that part of the form.

 Forms 181300 and 181310 should be forwarded to the Claims Manager, Operations and Finance Division within seven days of construction work zone crash.
 A copy of Form 181300 should be sent to the Office of Construction and Materials, along with a note on what type of construction activity (i.e. HMA paving, grading, patching, etc.) was occurring at the time of the crash.
 The RCE office should complete investigation and submit entire file and supporting documents to the Claims Manager as soon as possible.